 With questions about these resources, request new resources, or for help with customization please contact cce-communications@cornell.edu.

-The standard Cornell Cooperative Extension EEO Statement to be used when applied to letterhead, annual reports, etc.:
+The standard Cornell University EEEO Statement is to be used by Cornell Cooperative Extension administration and regional ag teams when applied to letterhead, annual reports, etc.:

 Guidelines for the Cornell Seal